drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </i>
 </p>
 </p>
+Component costs for the high end 16bit system are currently \$110 for the sensor board and \$88 for the controller, or \$198 for the set, plus the time it takes to do the assembly work.
+The passives are generally 0603, some are 0402 and two of the ICs are 0.5mm pitch.
+It takes us a few hours per board for hand assembly, or about one day per board set.

+We recently switched to using a PCBA service for the SMT parts (we prefer ALLPCB for their customer service).
+Normally this would bring our costs to \$290.
+With tariffs our cost per set is now \$395 to \$422 depending on the clearance agent.
+We feel that compared to hand assembly it is still a bargain.

 #### "All-in-one", sensor and controller on a single board.
 The following shows the single board "all-in-one" device with sensor, electronics and controller all on one board.
 This device offers similar performance in terms of linearity to the two board system, but with 12 bit precision using a single ended analog signal path and the built-in analog input of the Teensy 4.0 (and therefore fewer parts).

-The component costs are currently \$86 including TCD1304 and Teensy, plus \$18 for the PCB, for a total of \$104.
-We generally assemble these in house.
-The passives are 0603 or larger.
-The two IC's are 8 pin, 0.65mm pitch.
-It takes us a few hours or about half of a day.

 <p align="center">
 <img src="Images/TCD1304-all-in-one-top_bottom.jpg" width="75%">